kabiromohd/Ride-Duration-Prediction/README.md

 docker push <your docker user>/<docker repo>:mlopscapstone
 ```

-- copy the docker image URL on to render from the docker repo
+- copy the docker image URL to render from the docker Hub repo

 - deploy docker image to render cloud service.

 ### To interact with the docker image deployed to cloud via render
-- copy the render deployment link and place in the *predict_test_cloud.py* script as "host".
+- copy the render deployment link, [e.g for my project](https://ride-duration-prediction.onrender.com)  and place in the *predict_test_cloud.py* script as "host".
 - *predict-test_cloud.py* has already prepared data point to be used to test the model deployed to cloud.
-- for this project, the deployment link has already been provided in the .py script.
+- for this project, the deployment link has already been provided in the predict_test_cloud.py script.
 It can be executed as illustrated below:

 - open a new terminal and run the following: